silencelf/dotfiles/README.md

 # vimrc
-This is my personal vimrc file.
-I'll keep updating it.
+This is my personal dot files.